digital-work-lab/handbook/docs/lab_basics/Vacation.md

 ---

 # Vacation: the administrative process
-Welcome to the "Vacation Handbook" for University of Bamberg employees!
+Welcome to the "Vacation Handbook" for the digital-work lab!
 This guide streamlines the administrative process for requesting and managing vacation time.
 It promotes work-life balance and productivity.
 Find instructions on submitting requests, required information, deadlines, and notifications.
 Enjoy your time off and return refreshed.

 ## 1. Requesting Vacation
 ### 1.1 Submission Process:
 To request vacation time, employees should follow the designated submission process outlined below:
-+ fill out the **[official vacation request form](https://www.uni-bamberg.de/fileadmin/abt-personal/Homepage_ab_2016-03/11_Formulare_Infos_Merkblaetter/Urlaubsantrag_f%C3%BCr_wissenschaftliche_Besch%C3%A4ftigte/Urlaubsantrag_wissenschaftliches_Personal.pdf)**, available on the Uni-Bamberg intranet.
++ fill out the **[official vacation request form](https://www.uni-bamberg.de/fileadmin/abt-personal/Homepage_ab_2016-03/11_Formulare_Infos_Merkblaetter/Urlaubsantrag_f%C3%BCr_wissenschaftliche_Besch%C3%A4ftigte/Urlaubsantrag_wissenschaftliches_Personal.pdf)**, available on the intranet of the digital work lab.
 + Provide the **required information** (outlined in section 1.2) accurately and completely.
 + Submit the **completed form** to the employee's immediate supervisor or the HR department.
 + Ensure that the submission is made within the specified timeframe to allow for proper planning and consideration.